 Amazon also unveiled new "origami covers" that lie flat when closed over the screen but can be folded and snapped into place as a stand that works both in horizontal and vertical position.
 They'll come in seven different colors and be sold separately for between $45 and $70.

-The 8.9-inch Kindle Fire HDX starts at $379 for 16 gigabytes of memory, while the 7-inch starts at $229 also with 16 gigabytes.
-Buyers can order them starting Wednesday.
+The 8.9-inch Kindle Fire HDX starts at $379 for 8 GB of memory, while the 7-inch starts at $229 also with 8 GB.
+Buyers can pre-order starting Wednesday.
 The 7-inch will ship Oct.
 18, while the 8.9-inch will ship starting Nov.
 7.

 Follow Ryan Nakashima on Twitter at https://twitter.com/rnakashi